 Oh, what a relief that the plot begins with something other than the quest for a kidnapped woman!
 Giving John Carter an espionage assignment against a league of assassins breaks up the plot monotony that runs through most of the Mars books.
 It doesn’t last, but I will give the book credit for almost reaching the midpoint before a princess gets seized.
 The assassins and chief villain Ur Jan could’ve sustained a complete novel without having to go into rescue mode.

-Returning to John Carter’s POV was a risky concept, since his character arc reached completion in The Warlord of Mars.
+Returning to John Carter’s POV was a risky move, since his character arc reached completion in The Warlord of Mars.
 But he works surprisingly well in this story as long as the reader accepts that the leader of an entire planet would abruptly leave his duties to conduct a spy mission on his own.
 A classic “Starship Captain” error, but it does fit Carter’s enormous ego.
 Using Carter forces ERB to break some conventions, since he couldn’t give the hero a new romantic interest with Dejah Thoris still alive unless he resorted to the Tarzan amnesia trick — and thank Issus he didn’t go that route!
 Carter brings back his unique voice to the series, and his awesome arrogance makes for fun passages, such as his repeated bullying of Fal Sivas’s pathetic underlings and the taunts he hurls at killers in an alley before he slices them down.

 Zanda (and to a lesser extent Ozara, the captive jeddara of the Tarids) offers a clever way around the problem of providing romantic tension in a novel where the hero is already permanently unavailable.
 Zanda, of course, falls in love with John Carter in his disguise as Vandor.
-But not only is Carter unable to return Zanda’s love, but Zanda does not know that the man she’s pledged her love to is also the man she blames for the death of her parents during Helium’s war against her home city.
+But not only is Carter unable to return Zanda’s love, but Zanda does not know that the man to whom she’s pledged her love is also the man she blames for the death of her parents during Helium’s war against her home city.
 It puts the hero in a good bind, even though no reader will believe for a second that Vanda will succeed in carrying out her promise to murder Carter if she ever meets him.

 The heroes of Mars always work best when they team up non-human allies, like Tars Tarkas and Ghek the rykor.
 Umak the cat-man continues the tradition, handily overshadowing John Carter’s other “sidekick” Jat Or.
 The scenes in the cell where John Carter gets to know Umak and learns to communicate with him are among the best written in the novel, showing excellent use of suspense when Carter isn’t certain what to make of the strange creature with whom he’s imprisoned.

 Swords of Mars returns to the “racial cooperation” theme that was so important to some of the earlier books.
 But here it’s not only different races working together, it’s avowed enemies who have to bury their grievances temporarily to fight against the Tarids.
-This makes the main “jail break” sequence during the last quarter of the book more tense and intriguing.
+This makes the main “jailbreak” sequence during the last quarter of the book more tense and intriguing.
 The resolution to this alliance is unsurprising — somebody will turn traitor, somebody else will change allegiance — but it works while it’s happening.

 The prologue with pseudo-ERB in Arizona is fantastic.
 The evocation of Arizona and the vanished Apaches as a parallel for dying Mars and its soon-to-be-extinct green men has a powerful real-world echo, both for the Apaches and for Burroughs reflecting on his earlier career.
 That pseudo-ERB settles in at night with a lurid gangster magazine about “kidnappings” is a deft touch of self-parody.
 At this later point in his career, Burroughs had developed a good sense of self-deprecation.